lmfit/uncertainties/doc/index.rst

 the `numerous derivatives`_ required by linear error propagation theory.

-Calculations of results with uncertainties or of derivatives can either be performed in an **interactive session**, or in programs written in the Python_ programming language.
+Calculations of results with uncertainties, or of derivatives, can either be performed in an **interactive session**, or in programs written in the Python_ programming language.
 Existing calculation code can **run with no or little change**.